Moduli space of meromorphic differentials with marked horizontal separatrices: Positive genus

 When there are odd degree singularities, $\phi(\alpha,\beta)$ clearly depends on the choice of $(\alpha,\beta)$: indeed, if we continuously deform an element $\alpha_i$ or $\beta_i$ until we ``cross an odd singularity'', its index changes by a odd value.

 Now we choose once for all an ordered pairing of the set of odd degree singularities, \emph{i.e.} we denote by $(P_1^-,P_1^+), \dots ,(P_s^-, P_s^+)$ these singularities.
-For a simple curve $\gamma$ joining $P_j^-$ to $P_j^+$, we define $ind(\gamma)$ to be the index (mod 2) of the Gauss map defined by a simple smooth path $\tilde{\gamma}$, whose image is in a small neighborhood of the image of $\gamma$, and such that: \begin{itemize} \item $\tilde{\gamma}$ is tangent in its starting point to the fixed horizontal separatrix of $P_j^-$ \item $\tilde{\gamma}$ is tangent in its ending point to the fixed horizontal separatrix of $P_j^+$, rotated by $\pi$. \end{itemize} Since $P_j^{+},P_j^-$ are both of odd degree, the total euclidean angle in their neighborhood is an even multiple of $2\pi$, and hence $ind(\gamma)$ does not depend on the choice of $\tilde{\gamma}$.
+For a simple curve $\gamma$ joining $P_j^-$ to $P_j^+$, we define $ind(\gamma)$ to be the index (mod 2) of the Gauss map defined by a simple smooth path $\tilde{\gamma}$, whose image is in a small neighborhood of the image of $\gamma$, and such that: \begin{itemize} \item $\tilde{\gamma}$ is tangent in its starting point to the fixed horizontal separatrix of $P_j^-$ \item $\tilde{\gamma}$ is tangent in its ending point to the fixed horizontal separatrix of $P_j^+$, rotated by $\pi$. \end{itemize} Since $P_j^{+},P_j^-$ are both of odd degree, their corresponding conical angles are an even multiple of $2\pi$, and hence $ind(\gamma)$ does not depend on the choice of $\tilde{\gamma}$.